 That said, there have been a few attempts to push for sports betting legislation in the past.
 One bill cropped up in 2019 but was quickly struck down.
 It has only been this year, in early 2021, when new sports betting bills were proposed in part thanks to the support of Gov. Ducey.

 Arizona House Bill 2772 was passed by the House and then the Senate in April 2021.
 Governor Ducey had to reach a negotiation with Native American tribes before any bill could be passed.
-This negotiation needs to be approved by the Federal government before any sports betting bill officially becomes law.
+This negotiation was approved by the Federal government paving the way for final rules, regulations, and licensing.

 Arizona Sports Betting: What To Watch

 The mobile sports betting bill passed on April 21, 2021.
 Gov. Ducey signed off on the bill just 3 days later.
-The Federal government must sign off on the renegotiated agreement with the Native American Tribes.
+The Federal government signed off on the renegotiated agreement with the Native American Tribes.